How to Achieve Hyper-Growth in a Slow Market

 Outsourced order fulfillment refers to hiring a third party to manage some or all aspects of the order fulfillment process, including carrier procurement, operations management, billing, RFP bidding assistance, and more.

 It may seem like a risky option: the company you outsource fulfillment to should be a true partner for your business, not just a transnational vendor.

 Outsourcing order fulfillment processes to a 3PL company means they handle services on your behalf using their infrastructure, workforce, and technology.

 This helps the business optimize its human capital and concentrate on growth, rather than day-to-day admin and operational tasks.

 Take Carggo for example.
-Our customers have been able to increase their share of the wallet without increasing overhead.
+Our agent partners have been able to increase their share of the wallet without increasing overhead.
 How?
-By leveraging AI-fueled freight technology and operations management services to offer instant pricing, automated freight matching, real-time freight visibility, and paperless documentation to reduce labor and risk while being able to help customers when capacity surges arise.
+By leveraging our operations management services and reliable carrier network to offer competitive pricing, reliable freight matching, freight visibility, and dedicated support to reduce labor and risk while being able to help customers when capacity surges arise.

 2. Increase the Wallet-share of Existing Customers

 When a customer comes to you to transport a load, you want them to have the best experience to become a repeat customer.
 Increasing your share of wallet of existing customers is one of the easiest strategies to grow your business.

 Firms that have a small share of wallet enjoy an opportunity to develop and sell new services to existing customers or to help existing customers with additional capacity needs arising from spikes in volume or last minute shipping needs.
 (Consider ﬁnding partners who are experts in those areas so you can expand your services without having to increase overhead.)